-3-year-old boy left at Utah corn maze reunited with family the next day
+Police: 3-year-old left at Utah corn maze; mom realized the next day

-WEST JORDAN, Utah -- A 3-year-old boy has been reunited with his family after being left at a corn maze in West Jordan, Utah.
+WEST JORDAN, Utah -- A 3-year-old boy who was left at a Utah corn maze in Monday is now in the care of Child and Family Services, according to KSTU.

-West Jordan police told KSTU a Crazy Corn Maze employee found the child at about 8 p.m.
+West Jordan police said a Crazy Corn Maze employee found the child at about 8 p.m.
 Monday night and called authorities, who cared for him overnight.

 Sgt.
 Joe Monson told the New York Daily News that the boy and his mother went to the maze with a big group of people and somehow became separated.
 When they got home, the mother didn't realize her son was missing and ended up falling asleep while watching a movie, Monson said.
 She later went to bed, still without realizing that the boy wasn't home, according to police.

-Note: [Editor's Note: An earlier version of this story incorrectly stated the boy had been reunited with his family.]